Pranita-p/Repeat/README.md

 # calculator
 Simple Calculator using maven and java

-Instruction about runnung this project
+Instruction about runnung this project:

 (1) build this project using maven using command "mvn clean package"